taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 # The First V.I.R.S.("verse") [CURRENTLY IN PROGRESS]

-References from this annotated script will be published in the graphic novel, for those interested in taking a deeper dive into the science that inspired various aspects of the story.

 *"Dialogue in italics are thoughts of characters."*

 **"*Dialogue in italics and bold are spoken by the Biononymous while wearing the uniforms of their cult, which layers audio effects on their voices such that they cannot be identified by the sound of their speech.*"**